clearlinux/clear-linux-documentation/source/clear-linux/tutorials/kubernetes/kubernetes.rst

 This tutorial assumes you have already installed |CL|.
-For detailed instructions on installing |CL| on a bare metal system, follow the :ref:`bare metal installation tutorial<bare-metal-install>`.
+For detailed instructions on installing |CL| on a bare metal system, follow the :ref:`bare metal installation tutorial<bare-metal-install-server>`.
 Learn about the benefits of having an up-to-date system for cloud orchestration on the :ref:`swupd-about` page.

 Before you install any new packages, update |CL| with the following command: